 Campers may attend one or both sessions of Wahode Day Camp.

-Wahode is Dakotah for “explore.”
-Each session is Monday through Friday and offers many ways to discover, grow, and have fun.
-Campers will experience outdoor activities including swimming in an outdoor pool, horseback riding, use of a ropes course and climbing tower, group games, hiking, sensory crafts, and gross motor activities led by a registered occupational therapist, music groups led by a board-certified music therapist, boating, and sports.
+Wahode is Dakota for “explore.”
+Each session runs Monday through Friday and offers many ways to discover, grow, and have fun.
+Campers will experience activities including swimming in an outdoor pool, horseback riding, use of a ropes course and climbing tower, group games, hiking, sensory crafts, and gross motor activities led by a registered occupational therapist, music groups led by a board-certified music therapist, boating, and sports.

 Camp Wahode Director

 Edward Todd Schwartzberg, M. Ed, MT-BC received his BA in Music Education; emphasis in Music Therapy from the University of Kansas and completed his Masters in Education; emphasis in Music Therapy from the University of Minnesota.
-During the last 16 years, Todd has worked with a variety of individuals with disabilities in a variety of settings, including long term-care centers, schools, and rehabilitation centers.
+During the last 19 years, Todd has worked with a variety of individuals with disabilities in a variety of settings, including long term-care centers, schools, and rehabilitation centers.
 His area of specialization is with children and adults with autism spectrum disorder and other intellectual disabilities.
-As Teaching Specialist and Clinic Coordinator at the University of Minnesota, he teaches classes, conducts research, and provides private and group music therapy sessions for children and adults with ASD and other neurological and physical disabilities through the On-Campus Music Therapy Clinic.
+As Teaching Specialist and Clinic Coordinator at the University of Minnesota, he teaches classes, conducts research related to social skill, communication skill and working memory skill of individual with ASD, and provides private and group music therapy sessions for children and adults with ASD and other neurological and physical disabilities through the On-Campus Music Therapy Clinic.
 Schwartzberg has published several articles on the topics of working memory, social and communication skills of children with ASD in peer-reviewed journals and has served on the founding board of directors for Lionsgate Academy and as the Government Relations Chair for the Music Therapy Association of Minnesota.
-Schwartzberg currently serves as a member of the American Music Therapy Association’s Strategic Priority Committee on Autism Spectrum Disorder, is a delegate to the Assembly of Delegates for the Great Lakes Region of the AMTA, and is the past president of the Board of Directors of AuSM.
+Schwartzberg currently serves as a co-chair of the American Music Therapy Association’s Strategic Priority Committee on Autism Spectrum Disorder, Vice-President Elect of the Great Lakes Region of the American Music Therapy Association (AMTA), is a delegate to the Assembly of Delegates for the Great Lakes Region of the AMTA, and is the past president of the Board of Directors of AuSM.

 Camp Wahode Related Links